jlyonsmith/HowTo/CheatSheets/DNS.md

 The allow you alias hostnames.
 The rule for CNAME records is that there cannot be any other records for that hostname.
 As a domain always has at least an NS and an SOA record, it is not allowed to have a CNAME for the domain itself.

 CNAME must eventually resolved down to A records.
 The CNAME doesn't replace anything in the URL of a web request.
 The exact URL entered by the user will arrive at the web server.
 It's simply a mechanism to find the underlying IP address for a domain name.

+______

+## Resetting DNS cache for End Users

+### Windows 10
+Right Click on the Start Icon.
+Click on Command.
+The Windows Command Prompt Window will appear.
+Type the following: ipconfig /flushdns Press ENTER

+### Windows 7
+Right Click on the Start Icon.
+Right Click on Command Prompt and select Run as Administrator.
+The Windows Command Prompt Window will appear.
+Type the following: ipconfig /flushdns Press ENTER

+### Mac OS 10.12 and later
+Go to the Applications/Utilities folder and click on Terminal.
+The Terminal window will appear.
+In the command prompt, Type the following: sudo killall -HUP mDNSResponder;sudo killall mDNSResponderHelper;sudo dscacheutil -flushcache Press ENTER

+### Mac OS 10.11
+Go to the Applications/Utilities folder and click on Terminal.
+The Terminal window will appear.
+In the command prompt, Type the following: sudo killall -HUP mDNSResponder
+Press ENTER

+### Linux
+In the command prompt, Type the following: sudo service nscd restart
+Press ENTER

+### iOS Phones and Tablets
+Switch device to airplane mode.
+Turn airplane mode off again

+### Android Devices
+Settings->Apps->Browser.
+Go to “Storage”.
+tap on “Clear Cache“.